Semi-automatically optimized calibration of internal combustion engines: Abstract

 \section{Abstract}

 Modern combustion engines incorporate a number of actuators and sensors that can be used to control and optimize the performance and emissions.
 We describe a semi-automatic method to simultaneously measure and calibrate the actuator settings and the resulting behavior of the engine.
 The method includes an adaptive process for refining the measurements, a data cleaning step, and an optimization procedure.
 The optimization works in a discretized space and incorporates the conditions to describe the dependence between the actuators and the engine behavior as well as emission bounds.
-We demonstrate our method on practical examples.
+We demonstrate our method on practical examples. \keywords{Internal Cumbustion Engines \and Calibration \and Mixed Integer Nonlinear Optimization}